everything8215/ff6/README.md

 module.
 The root directory of the repo contains a Makefile to assemble each module and link all of the object files together to create the ROM.

-Each module also has a subdirectory in the `include` directory which can contain include files related to that module.
+The `src/common` directory includes source files common to multiple modules.

 The `tools` directory contains a set of python scripts which are used to extract and modify game data.